cx-language/cx/docs/book/language-overview.md

 ## Safer by default

-C* inserts at least the following safety checks by default:
+cx inserts at least the following safety checks by default:

 - Array bounds checks
 - Integer overflow checks